araxiaonline/Delves/README.md

 ---

 ### **Forgotten Gnome Camp**
+> *The Forgotten Gnome Camp has fallen to the brutal Rockjaw clan, led by the savage Grurvuch and the cunning Scervig.
+Flameweavers and Shamans channel destructive magic, while Backbreakers and Brawlers crush all who oppose them.
+Once a place of invention, the camp is now overrun with violence and chaos.*
 | **Enemy**               | **Entry ID** | **Type** |
 |-------------------------|--------------|----------|
 | Rockjaw Flameweaver     | 600673       | Mob      |